 More information about Kazakhstan is available on the Kazakhstan Page and from other Department of State publications and other sources listed at the end of this fact sheet.

 Following the dissolution of the Soviet Union, the United States, on December 25, 1991, was the first country to recognize Kazakhstan’s independence.
-The United States opened its Embassy in Almaty in January 1992 and then relocated to Astana (renamed Nur-Sultan in 2019) in 2006.
+The United States opened its Embassy in Almaty in January 1992 and then relocated in 2006 to Astana (renamed Nur-Sultan in 2019) .
 The United States opened a Consulate General in Almaty in 2009.
 In the years since Kazakhstan’s independence, the two countries have developed a strong and wide-ranging bilateral relationship, and agreed on an enhanced strategic partnership at a Summit of Presidents Trump and Nazarbayev in January 2018.